 With driving groove and a smooth, open sound, fiddler and tunestress Sumaia Jackson is a quintessential modern West Coast fiddler.
 Jackson weaves together Old-Time, Bluegrass, Swing, and Celtic traditions with an easy virtuosity and melodic elegance.

-Born and raised in Santa Cruz, California, surrounded by many of the innovative and inimitable musicians of the beautiful coastal states, she studied classical violin intensely.
-Throughout her teenage years she continued to take part in the local and semi-local classical orchestra, youth symphony, and chamber music opportunities, honing her knowledge of that genre, and winning many awards and competitions.
-During these years Sumaia’s musical path widened, and between Scotland, Canada, and many of the United States, she actively sought out communities of folk and roots musicians in Appalachian Old Time, Bluegrass, and more recently, Jazz.
+Born and raised in Santa Cruz, Jackson was surrounded by many innovative and inimitable coastal string players and she studied classical violin intensely.
+Throughout her teenage years she played in classical orchestras, youth symphony, and chamber music settings, refining her sound, and winning awards and competitions.
+Soon after, Jackson's musical path widened as she sought out roots communities who played Scottish, Appalachian, Bluegrass, and Jazz.

 Jackson spent years soaking up tunes and styles at vibrant fiddle camps, and still attends under various roles; student, teacher, helper, coach, organizer.
 On a full scholarship, she holds a Bachelor’s degree from Berklee College of Music in the American Roots Music department.